flopezag/tutorials.secured-OrionLD/docs/index.md

  Content-Type:'application/x-www-form-urlencoded' | jq -r .access_token)
 ```

-Once that we obtain the security token, let’s see what operations we can do with it.
+Once that we obtain the access token, let’s see what operations we can do with it.
 Let’s start with obtain
-the Personal Data of the Person001.
+the Personal Data of the **_person001_**.

 #### :four::three: Request